 The four windows on either side of the Sanctuary were all presented by The Edmundian Association, and all represent scenes from the life of St Edmund.

 The first window on the gospel side portrays scenes from St Edmund’s boyhood.
-The first light shows St Edmund kneeling with his mother Mabel Rich, while the monks sing the Divine office at Abingdon Abbey.
+The first light shows St Edmund kneeling with his mother, Mabel Rich, while the monks sing the Divine office at Abingdon Abbey.
 In the second light, St Edmund is seen consecrating himself to the service of God and Our Lady by a vow of perpetual chastity.
-In the third light, the saint and his brother, Robert, are departing for the university at Paris; their mother has just given them hair shirts as a parting gift.
+In the third light, the saint and his brother, Robert, are departing for the university in Paris; their mother has just given them hair shirts as a parting gift.

 The second window on the same side portrays St Edmund as a teacher.
 In the first light, St Edmund is teaching mathematics at Oxford.
-The second light records a vision of his mother which the saint experiences several years after her death.
+The second light records a vision of his mother, which the saint experiences several years after her death.
 While still teaching mathematics at Oxford, his mother appeared to him in his sleep and drew his attention to better things: the study of theology.
 This she did by tracing three circles in which she wrote the names of the three divine persons.
 This emblem of the Blessed Trinity has been associated with St Edmund ever since.
 In the third light, St Edmund is seen preaching the crusade in 1227.

 The window nearest the altar on the epistle side portrays St Edmund as Archbishop of Canterbury.
-In the first light, St Edmund is being persuaded by the Bishop of Salisbury and his canons to accept this important office, in 1234.
+In the first light, St Edmund is being persuaded by the Bishop of Salisbury and his canons to accept this important office in 1234.
 In the second light, St Edmund is seen crossing the Channel for the last time.

 The other window on the epistle side deals with St Edmund’s death.
 In the first light, he is seen receiving the last sacraments, surrounded by monks, at Soissy.
 In the third light, St Edmund is lying in state.
-St Louis, King of France, is kneeling at the bier; in fact, St Louis is kneel at St Edmund’s tomb on the occasion of the translation of his body after the canonisation in 1247.
+St Louis, King of France, is kneeling at the bier; in fact, St Louis kneels at St Edmund’s tomb on the occasion of the translation of his body after the canonisation in 1247.
 The centre light shows St Edmund in glory, blessing the College.
 The panel below is a representation of the altar and shrine of the saint, as it existed in 1884.

 It will be noticed that the last window differs somewhat in colour from the first three.
 The first three windows were erected in 1869 for the celebration of the first centenary at Old Hall.
-The fourth was not erected until 1884, and was destroyed by bomb blast in 1940.
+The fourth was not erected until 1884 and was destroyed by a bomb blast in 1940.
 It was replaced in 1952.

-The outer part of the chapel is dominated by the statue of Our Lady and the Infant Jesus; this statue is the chief centre of devotion to Our Lady in the college, and has thus played an important part in the lives of Edmundians since it was put up in 1853.
+The outer part of the chapel is dominated by the statue of Our Lady and the Infant Jesus; this statue is the chief centre of devotion to Our Lady in the College and has thus played an important part in the lives of Edmundians since it was put up in 1853.
 Divines and boys together contributed their pocket money to pay for this statue, wishing, in the absence of a Lady Chapel, to provide a focus for devotion to Our Lady.

 The tabernacle is of alabaster, with a brass door decorated with a carving of the Pelican.
-The gradines are topped with marble; over them is a stone inscription: ‘Sancta Maria ora pro nobis.’
+The gradines are topped with marble; over them is a stone inscription: ‘Sancta Maria ora pro, Nobis.’
 The front of the altar has three marble pilasters and bas-reliefs representing the Adoration of the Magi and the Flight into Egypt.

 In 1853, Cardinal Wiseman presented the College with the great relic of St Edmund – the fibula of the left leg, taken from the Saint’s body, which is at Pontigny.
 The relic was first housed in a recess in the outer part of the Lady Chapel, where the present triptych reliquary hangs.

-The Relic has always been an object of great devotion at the College and has played a part in many cures of serious illness which have been attributed to the intercession of St Edmund.
+The Relic has always been an object of great devotion at the College and has played a part in many cures of serious illness, which have been attributed to the intercession of St Edmund.

 One of the earliest cures took place in 1871 and led to the erection of the altar, which now stands in the Shrine Chapel.
 In 1871, a student named Cecil Heathcote was so seriously injured by a fall that his life was despaired of.
 The President, Mgr Patterson, made a vow to build an altar to the Saint for the recovery of the youth, who was apparently in extremis.
 Very shortly after the relic had been applied to the unconscious youth, he began to recover.
 The new altar was placed before the relic in the Lady Chapel and was removed to its present place when the Shrine Chapel was built.
-The inscription on the altar: ‘S. Edmundo voto soluto,’ records that it was given in fulfilment of the vow.
+The inscription on the altar: ‘S. Edmundo Voto Soluto’ records that it was given in fulfilment of the vow.

-The Chapel, we which reach through the Lady Chapel, was built in 1904 at the suggestion of The Edmundian Association to celebrate the Golden Jubilees of the College Chapel and the Association, both of which took place in 1903.
+The Chapel, which reached through the Lady Chapel, was built in 1904 at the suggestion of The Edmundian Association to celebrate the Golden Jubilees of the College Chapel and the Association, both of which took place in 1903.
 The Edmundian Association undertook to pay for the reredos of the new Shrine.

 Painted glass has made the interior of the chapel so dim that it has been necessary to paint the Chapel walls and reredos in bright colours.
 It thus presents a very different appearance from when it was opened in 1905.
-We have some cause to regret the glass, for the reredos, now painted predominantly in green and gold, is carved in bath stone, and must have been more impressive in its natural condition.
+We have some cause to regret the glass, for the reredos, now painted predominantly in green and gold, is carved in bath stone and must have been more impressive in its natural condition.
 It represents St Edmund, holding his three-ringed emblem of the Blessed Trinity, with angels on either side bearing shields showing St Edmund’s arms and the pallium.

 The Reliquary is in the recess behind the altar.
-The relic is in a cylinder of ruby glass mounted in silver scroll work, and surmounted by a silver cross set with amethysts and topazes.
+The relic is in a cylinder of ruby glass mounted in silver scrollwork and surmounted by a silver cross set with amethysts and topazes.
 This reliquary is borne by two kneeling angels wrought in brass; behind it is an aureole of rays in brass.
 On the base of the reliquary is a silver representation of a mitre, crozier and archiepiscopal cross surrounded by flowers.